Prepared Testimony for the Public Roxbury Planning Board

-My prepared testimony for the open public Roxbury Planning Board hearing on the Hartz Mountain application to build a warehouse on the Hercules property was never delivered.
-The application for the 54-acre warehouse was suddenly withdrawn, so no meeting open to the public on the warehouse was held.
-Here below is the testimony I didn't give.
+My prepared testimony for the public Roxbury Planning Board hearing on the Hartz Mountain application to build a warehouse on the Hercules property was never delivered.
+The application for the 54-acre warehouse was suddenly withdrawn, so no public meeting regarding the warehouse took place.
+Here is the testimony I didn't give.

-My frustration with the planning board meetings is that all public comments after testimony given in the hearings could only relate to the testimony given by the witnesses.
-The public was able to raise questions or concerns outside of what Hartz Mountain representatives or planning board members presented.
+My frustration with the planning board meetings is that all public comments after the testimony at the hearings could only relate to what witnesses and the planning board members presented.
+The public was allowed to ask questions or express concerns outside of that scope.

-This restriction is understandable and unavoidable for the functioning of the planning board, but it is still very frustrating for the public.
-I looked forward to an open public planning Board meeting.
-I wrote my comments to highlight one small example of the larger need for a more scientific environmental study of habitats on the Hercules property.
+This restriction is understandable and necessary for the board's operation, but it remains very frustrating for the public.
+I was looking forward to an open public planning board meeting.
+I wrote my comments to highlight a small example of the larger need for a more scientific environmental study of habitats on the Hercules property.

 Mine Hill, N.J.